stellar/stellar-cli/FULL_HELP_DOCS.md

 ## `stellar tx new payment`

-Sends an amount in a specific asset to a destination account Threshold: Medium
+Sends an amount in a specific asset to a destination account

 **Usage:** `stellar tx new payment [OPTIONS] --source-account <SOURCE_ACCOUNT> --destination <DESTINATION> --amount <AMOUNT>`